flotiq/flotiq-docs/docs/Universe/bubble.md

 ## Connection with Flotiq API

-To retrieve information about our posts from Flotiq, we need to go to the plugins tab, select "API Connector," and then press "Add another API."
+To retrieve information about our posts from Flotiq, we need to go to the plugins tab, select "API Connector"
 ![](images/bubble/bubble-configure-api-connector-1.png){: .center .width75 .border}

 Then press “Add another API” button